A New History of Investment in Financial Education across the United States

 Investment in financial education across the U.S. varies from state to state.
 Besides the resources spent by states on classes for students in middle through high school, there is investment coming from the nonprofit sector.
 These organizations run out-of-school programs, develop education products, and provide teacher professional development programs.
 To date, few studies have assessed the impact of this investment in financial education on individual outcomes.
 Part of the challenge is that public records on financial education that people are exposed to, and data on people’s financial behaviors come from different sources.
 The project called A New History of Investment in Financial Education across the United States addressed this gap by assembling data on students’ exposure to relevant academic content standards, as well as non-profits’ program service expenses.

-This research is the product of a partnership between Knology and the National Endowment for Financial Education ® (NEFE) which began in 2018.
+This research is the product Knology and support from the National Endowment for Financial Education ® (NEFE), which began in 2018.
 The initial research plan focused on understanding the return on investment of state mandates for financial education by looking at individual economic security outcomes captured in the national Survey of Household Economics and Decisionmaking (SHED), with an eye towards improving policy.
 That remained true throughout the project, and we expanded the scope to include information on nonprofit spending and activities related to financial education.
 This made sense given that a report from the Consumer Finance Protection Bureau showed that nonprofit organizations make substantial investments in financial education in some states.

 The overarching research question for the study was to identify the impact of greater spending on youth financial education for low- and moderate-income U.S. residents.
 Today, various states have financial education requirements for high school graduation, but what was lacking was data on historical spending on financial education by state and year.
 One of our first steps was to try to fill this gap going back roughly two decades.
 We looked at financial education activities from state requirements and academic standards which students would be exposed to, as well as those from financial education nonprofits.
 We performed internet searches and reviewed state board of education websites and other online resources to understand existing state requirements and mandates as well as graduation requirements for each state.
 We supplemented this with two historical compilations of data on nonprofits’ spending on financial education.
 First, focusing on a single organization, we gathered program service expenses and other data for Council for Economic Education state councils using IRS 990 Forms databases.
 The national office of the Council for Economic Education also generously supported this effort.
 Second, zooming out, we gathered total expenses by financial education nonprofits using data from the National Center for Charitable Statistics.
 After we finished gathering the data, we connected this information to outcomes reported in the SHED survey.